-Welcome to Lexington One and Pleasant Hill Elementary!
+Welcome to Lexington County School District One and Pleasant Hill Elementary!

 Our mission is to cultivate a caring community where ALL learners are extraordinary communicators, collaborators, creators and critical thinkers.

-Rising 4K and 5K students that will be attending PHES may apply online for the upcoming 2021-2022 school year.
-Please click the link below or click the button "Enrollment Forms for 2021-22" below access the enrollment application.
+Rising 4K and 5K students that will be attending PHES may enroll or apply online for the upcoming 2023-2024 school year.
+Please click the link below or click the button "Enrollment Forms for 2023-24" below to access the enrollment application.